SNmcdarby1/Trysafari/README.md

 -Description
 --------------------------
-safari has always being one of the major goals in life This webpage is created to embody both leisure and corporative travels that one would like to have in Afrika.
+Safari has always being one of the major goals in life This webpage is created to embody both leisure and corporative travels that one would like to have in Afrika.
 The safaris are accompanied by an accredeted local tour guide with fully experienced and qualified to showcase the safiri game drives around Africa To capture the imagination of the safari